erik-riklund/wow/Backbone/README.md

 ---
 ### Usage examples

-*Extend this introduction.* Each example use the variable `plugin` to represent an active plugin.
+Each example use the variable `plugin` to represent an active plugin, which is an instance of the `Plugin` class.
+The `Plugin` class is the central class that represents a plugin in the Backbone framework.
+It contains methods for registering event listeners, creating channels, and more.
+The examples will demonstrate how to use the different methods and features of the `Plugin` class.

 ```lua
 --The name of the plugin must match the name of your addon folder.